Common Causes of Delays in Hotel Interior Projects

 Final Thoughts

 Delays in hotel interior projects are often preventable.
 Most issues stem from poor planning, lack of coordination, or fragmented delivery models.
+By addressing these risks early and working with experienced partners, developers and operators can ensure smoother execution and timely project completion.

 Planning a hospitality project?
 Explore ITC Interiors’ turnkey solutions for fit-out, FF&E, and OS&E delivery, or contact our team to learn how to reduce delays and streamline your project execution.